Past Due Notices: Templates for Late & Overdue Payment Letters

 We have already (action taken, such as service restriction) and demand that you proceed to the payment of (XXX) within (X business days).

-Would you need a payment plan, we are happy to discuss it together.
+If you require a payment plan, we are happy to discuss options.

 If we don’t hear from you by the deadline above, we would regrettably have to take legal action and ask for compensation for our financial loss.